UPPMAX/UPPMAX-documentation/docs/getting_started/login_pelle_remote_desktop_website.md

 # Log in to Pelle's remote desktop via a webbrowser

-!!! warning "This does not work yet"

-    This does not work yet.

 There are multiple ways to [log in to Pelle](login_pelle.md).
 This page describes how to log in to its remote desktop environment via a web browser.